 - A list of organisations that have open spaces, or resources around the outdoors, nature and the environment, to help improve mental health as well as caring for and appreciating the beautiful place we live in.

-- In Feb 2021, as a result of a short survey we carried out, we have produced a list of good practice examples that organisations can introduce to benefit their staff and volunteer mental wellbeing.
+- As a result of a short survey we carried out, we have produced a list of good practice examples that organisations can introduce to benefit their staff and volunteer mental wellbeing.

 The King’s Fund has produced a series of resources to help care workers and volunteers with their own mental health.